Books Like Widow’s Bay: 9 Cursed Island Thrillers That Will Make You Afraid of Islands (2026)

 What Actually Makes Widow’s Bay Work

 Widow’s Bay is absolutely hilarious.
 The Parks and Recreation humor lands because every single person in town has their own opinion and their own quirky little personality, which means the very determined mayor (Matthew Rhys) trying to get anything done is constantly being knocked off track.
 He’s optimistic.
 The locals are a Greek chorus of we-told-you-so.
 They are not on the same page.
 They will not get on the same page.
 That’s the show.
+If you finished the season and want the novel that comes closest, here’s whether Widow’s Bay is based on a book — and the readalike that fills the gap.

 Enter the journalist traveler, who shows up to give the mayor exactly the publicity he wants — finally, an outsider willing to write about the town as a real tourist destination.
 On paper, this saves the place.
 The mayor desperately needs an influx of tourism money, especially after the power goes out and the entire infrastructure becomes a problem you can’t ignore anymore.
 New tourists = budget.
 Win-win.